zhumeisongsong/timeline-resume/src/index.md

 I began self-learning web development technologies during college, and after graduation, I worked as a landscape architect.
 However, I also pursued my passion for web development through side projects, creating websites for various companies.

-In October 2014, I joined Monstarlab Chengdu as a full-time web developer.
+In October 2014, I joined **Monstarlab Chengdu** as a full-time **Front-End Engineer**.
 There, I taught myself React and introduced the front-end and back-end separation architecture, significantly improving team efficiency and system scalability.

-By March 2016, I was promoted to Front-End Tech Lead, where I took responsibility for enhancing the front-end quality across all company projects.
+By March 2016, I was promoted to **Front-End Tech Lead**, where I took responsibility for enhancing the front-end quality across all company projects.
 My efforts focused on improving code quality, doing technical investigations for new projects, and implementing best practices that improved the overall development process.

-In December 2018, I moved to Japan and continued my career at Monstarlab Japan, where I further expanded my skills in an international setting.
+In December 2018, I moved to Japan and continued my career at **Monstarlab Japan**, where I further expanded my skills in an international setting.

-In December 2021, I joined Atrae as a Software Engineer on the Wevox product team.
+In December 2021, I joined **Atrae** as a **Software Engineer** on the **Wevox** product team.
 In this role, I not only focused on front-end development but also participated in all stages of the product development cycle—from gathering user requirements to product design and system development.

 ## 👩🏼‍💻 Engineering Experience